Installation view from Material/Inheritance: Contemporary Work by New Jewish Culture Fellows, Jewish Museum of Maryland, 2023. Photo by Sid Keiser.

 Time commitment

-Meetings will be held on Wednesday evenings from 7pm–9pm est (4pm–6pm pst) from October to June, with holiday breaks.
-The weekly meetings will be divided into two meetings a month with the whole cohort and director Maia Ipp; one meeting a month with a chevruta/partner; and one meeting a month studying text with Rabbi Matt Green.
+Meetings will be held online 3x/month from October through June.
+The meetings will be divided into one meeting a month with the whole cohort and fellowship director; one meeting a month with a chevruta/partner; and one meeting a month studying text with Rabbi Matt Green.

 Eligibility